 - 3.8.1.
 A Team Tournament is normally governed by specific regulations issued by BWF (or CC), describing the terms and conditions for entries, method of competition, draw and other particular features of the Team Tournament.
 In the absence of such regulations, the tournament prospectus shall contain such terms and conditions. - 3.8.1.1.
-Team Tournaments are frequently played in pools and groups, at least in the initial stage, and the BWF General Competition Regulations for play in groups and pools apply (GCR 16), unless specifically stated otherwise. - 3.8.2.
+Team Tournaments are frequently played in pools and groups, at least in the initial stage, and the BWF General Competition Regulations for play in groups and pools apply (GCR, Regulation 16), unless specifically stated otherwise. - 3.8.2.
 The Referee is responsible for ensuring that the entries of teams and nominations of players to participate in the Team Tournament are in accordance with the Team Tournament regulations. - 3.8.3.
-The Referee is responsible for conducting the draw (or verifies the result of the draw), and for the overall schedule of play for the ties of the Team Tournament. - 3.8.4.
+The Referee is responsible for approving team ranking, seeding, conducting the draw (or verifies the result of the draw), and for the overall schedule of play for the ties of the Team Tournament. - 3.8.4.
 The Referee shall decide the time and method for nomination of teams for the individual team ties and communicate the decision to the Team Managers at the Team Managers' Meeting, unless it is stipulated in the regulations. - 3.8.5.
 Based on the team nominations, the Referee shall decide the order of play for the tie following the process laid down in the regulations for the Team Tournament, if such a process is described. - 3.8.5.1.
-If a process for deciding the order of play is not given, the Referee shall decide the order of play so that, as far as possible: - no player plays in two consecutive matches, and - players playing both singles and men's or women's doubles play singles first. - 3.8.5.2.
-Any player playing in multiple matches in a tie is entitled to a 30 minutes interval between matches. - 3.8.5.3.
-Once decided, the Referee shall communicate the order of play to the teams and to the member of the Organising Committee responsible for further publication. - 3.8.6.
-Unless otherwise stipulated in the specific regulations for the Team Tournament, prior to a player's first match in a tie, the Referee may allow a substitute for a player, who, in the opinion of the Referee is incapacitated by illness, injury or other unavoidable hindrance, provided that the substitute player or pair is lower ranked (per the World Ranking date stipulated in the Prospectus for the Team Tournament) than the player or pair being replaced.
+Where the Referee decides the order of play, as far as possible: - no player plays in two consecutive matches, and - players playing both singles and men's or women's doubles play singles first. - 3.8.5.2 Once decided, the Referee shall communicate the order of play to the teams and to the member of the Organising Committee responsible for further publication. - 3.8.6.
+Unless otherwise stipulated in the specific regulations for the Team Tournament, prior to a player's first match in a tie, the Referee may allow a substitute for a player, who, in the opinion of the Referee is incapacitated by illness, injury or other unavoidable hindrance, provided that the substitute player or pair is lower ranked (per the World Ranking date stipulated in the Prospectus for the Team Tournament) than the player or pair being replaced. - 3.8.6.1.

-- 3.8.6.1.
 Any pair unaffected by the substitution shall be left unchanged. - 3.8.6.2.
 A substituted player shall not take part in that tie, but may play again in a later tie in the Team Tournament. - 3.8.7.
-The Referee may disqualify at any stage of a Team Tournament - Any team which fails to report its arrival at the stipulated time; - Any team which fails to carry out its required program; or - Any team that has failed to carry out its obligations or breaches the Rules and Regulations of BWF (or the CC).
+The Referee may disqualify at any stage of a Team Tournament - Any team which fails to report its arrival at the stipulated time;

+- Any team which fails to carry out its required program; or - Any team that has failed to carry out its obligations or breaches the Rules and Regulations of BWF (or the CC).